 Being the most popular piece of weighted clothing, vests with adjustable weight not only focus on your abs but also engage multiple muscle groups throughout your entire body.
 From shoulders to legs, you need to use each muscle on your body to balance out the additional weight and, thus, power through the workout session.

 The majority of weighted vests out there is equipped with pockets which hold anything from detachable steel weights to pouches of gel, sand or silicone.
-In some cases, these bags may contain hydrogel which can be either chilled or heated and warm your muscles up before you hit the gym.
+In some cases, these bags may contain hydro-gel which can be either chilled or heated and warm your muscles up before you hit the gym.

 Another important cornerstone of all weighted clothing, arm sleeves also come with detachable weights to fit our individual needs.
 However, weighted arm sleeves differ from vests as they focus mostly on arm muscles such as biceps and triceps.
 With that in mind, it’s no wonder that these sleeves are ideal for athletes who need arm strength such as golfers, baseball players and so on.
 However, using such sleeves also engages other muscle groups such as glutes, hamstrings, and quads.

 Although many may think weighted shirts and weighted vests are more or less the same, reality begs to differ.
 Unlike its distant cousin, weighted shirts also feature the benefits of compression clothing.
 What does this mean?
 The shirt is designed to compress the weights against the athlete’s body and, thus, allow more natural and intense movements.
 Weighted vests are nothing like that.
 Also, weighted shirts reduce the chances of strains and joint injuries since the weights are aligned with the muscles of the upper torso.
 Lastly, these shirts allow your skin to breathe thanks to the glove-like material which is not the case with weighted vests, hence the difference.
+What is nice about this category of weighted training clothes is they can be used as weighted clothing for everyday.

 If the monotonous reps of lifting dumbbells get to you every time you hit the gym, then wrist weights are here to make waves (the right kind, of course!).
-These weights offer a lot of free movements as they are strapped to your wrists as you perform your workouts.
+This wearweight offer a lot of free movements as they are strapped to your wrists as you perform your workouts.
 This hands-free dumbbell substitute tones your biceps and triceps but also strengthen your shoulders.
 Depending on your goals, you can adjust the weight between 1 to 20lbs.
 However, it’s best to stay away from this type of weights, if you suffer from carpal tunnel syndrome or any joint issues.

+Weighted clothes has really expanded over the years, it has even expanded to the waistline.
 Wrapped around the waistline, weighted belts are an increasingly popular choice thanks to its movement-friendly nature.
 In fact, many athletes tend to choose weighted belts over vests as they allow them full-range motions during an intense workout.
 These belts have sewn-in pockets which carry the adjustable weights.
 Just keep in mind that weighted belts which don’t fit well can get in the way as you workout.
 So, choose accordingly.

 Weighted Leg Sleeves

 Whether you are a passionate sprinter or an aspiring martial artist, weighted leg sleeves are your one-way ticket to muscle up those legs without straying away from your regular workout schedule.
 Made of anti-bacterial fabric, weighted leg sleeves are designed to prevent skin irritation while “hugging” your legs adequately.
 In fact, most of them come with a Velcro strap on both ends to avoid moving during workouts.
 The weights are either sandbags or small blocks of metal which fit inside the sewn-in pockets of the leg sleeves.
 If you go for the sandbag option, make sure to maintain them properly as they can rupture.
+These are good for weighted clothing under clothes as they are not big and bulky and people won’t know you are wearing them.

 Despite being one of the least popular choices in weighted clothing, shoe weights can actually benefit training regimes that are not that intense such as walking.
-These weights add resistance to your feet and, thus, increase your sprinting and running skills.
+These weighted training clothes add resistance to your feet and, thus, increase your sprinting and running skills.
 If we add plyometrics to the mix, then we are in for an explosive combo.
 You can strap them around the ankles and below the feet as they are adjustable to the size of your shoes.

 Ankle weights are the most popular type of weighted clothing when it comes to leg training.
 Much like shoe weights, you can use ankle weights while running or walking.
 What’s great and convenient about ankle weights is that they not only increase leg strength but they also force other muscle groups to engage during a workout.
 But, don’t get carried away or your hips, ankles, and knees will pay the price.